 • CHR 150 Introduction to New Testament

 • CHR 270 Historical Theology

 • CHR 335 Christian Ethics in America

-My most current area of research is in the area of pedagogy and character development, which I am doing in conjunction with the Phronesis Project, an Mercer initiative devoted to exploring character, practical reasoning, and professional formation.
+I am currently working on two projects: a reading of the Old Testament as invitation to develop wisdom and a work in Christian ethics on "Faithful Innovation: A Christian Practical Wisdom."
+These grow out of my interests in pedagogy and character development, which I am doing in conjunction with the Phronesis Project, an Mercer initiative devoted to exploring character, practical reasoning, and professional formation.
 For more information, go to http://www2.mercer.edu/phronesis/.
-This work follows up on research I did on a sabbatical during the fall of 2008 on moral development among college undergraduates.

 Outside of the classroom:

-I participate in several professional societies and church life.
+I participate in several professional societies and in the life of the church.
 My wife, Marsha, is a clinical dietitian who grew up in Brazil.
-Our son is in college, contemplating the major of the day.
+Our son is in college, majoring in Law and Public Policy.
 In the spare time I occasionally find, I enjoy walking, listening to jazz, reading science fiction and mysteries, going to Mercer basketball and football games, watching Formula 1, sports car, and Indy Car races on TV, and attending the Petit Lemans race at Road Atlanta.